RBI asks Sebi to act against agencies for loan rating gaps

 RBI asks Sebi to act against agencies for loan rating gaps3 min read .
-Updated: 29 Apr 2022, 11:18 PM IST
+29 Apr 2022

 - So far, Sebi’s actions against rating agencies have been on lapses in rating bonds, debentures